katzlbt/subtitle-logger/README.md

 # Tampermonkey

-Currently does not start with tampermonkey ...
-I have no clue why, hints are welcome.
+Seems to work with Tampermonkey now.
+It should be able to automatically activate on supported sites.
+Installing Tampermonkey is not trivial and needs 2 special permission sliders set to ON (developer-mode and user-scripts).

 # Supported Players

     - wetv.vip/en/play (tested in Chrome 2025-12)
     - www.youku.tv/v (tested in Chrome 2025-12)
-    - www.viki.com (tested in Chrome 2025-12), page reloads after each episode :-(
+    - www.viki.com (tested in Chrome 2025-12)